rickie-ui/SmoothiesApp/README.md

 # SmoothiesApp
-App with user authentication to view different types of smoothies available
+App with user authentication functionality to view different types of smoothies available